 The United States Department of Agriculture Rural Development program also offers loan help and mortgage grants throughout the entire country.
 The program aims to help develop more rural areas of a state while offering affordable housing for residents.
 Connecticut has grants and loans available for home repairs as well as loan assistance programs for those who qualify.

 Connecticut Mortgage Taxes

-Unfortunately, Connecticut is one of 10 states that collects a personal income tax but does not offer a deduction on mortgage interest.
+Connecticut is one of just a handful states that collects a personal income tax, but does not offer a deduction on mortgage interest.
 But that doesn’t mean you’re out of luck if you’re buying in Connecticut; check with the Connecticut Housing Finance Authority for other money-saving options on your mortgage.

 Connecticut also charges taxes on real estate property title transfers.
-The state real estate transfer tax for Connecticut is 0.75% up to $800,000 and 1.25% of value over $800,000, plus municipal tax.
+The tax ranges from 1% to 2.75% depending on the type of property and the municipality it's located in.
 Discuss this tax with your lawyer or accountant before buying.
 Also be aware that in Connecticut, the seller typically pays this fee.

 Connecticut Mortgage Refinance

 If you’re refinancing your Connecticut home, there are some options to help you get there.
-The Home Affordable Refinance Program of Connecticut accepts single family homes and condos for refinance assistance.
-It can also grant eligible homeowners access to interest and principal payment reductions and low closing costs.
+The Home Affordable Refinance Program is no longer available, but Fannie Mae currently offers its own alternative, providing qualifying applicants access to interest and principal payment reductions as well as low closing costs.

-If you don’t qualify for HARP or a similar program, you can still work with the lender who issued you your original mortgage and compare those rates with other lenders to find the solution that works best for you.
+If you don’t qualify for these programs, you can still work with the lender who issued you your original mortgage and compare those refinance rates with other lenders to find the solution that works best for you.